-Globalisation, digitisation, connectivity - the world is changing at a very fast pace and our society is facing enormous challenges.
-Interdisciplinary skills such as creativity, critical thinking and collaborative skills are some of the key skills needed to find innovative solutions for a better future.
-The Swiss education system has an opportunity to promote and nurture these skills in children and young people right from the start.
+Globalisation, digitisation, connectivity.
+The world is changing at a rapid pace and presenting our society with major challenges.
+Creativity, critical thinking and collaboration are therefore some of the key skills we will need in order to find innovative solutions for a better tomorrow.
+The Swiss education system promotes and conveys these skills from the ground up in children and adolescents.
+However, this potential is still not fully realized.

 Find out more about this Migros community involvement initiative - perhaps it's just what you're looking for?